LA Zoo DisneynatureBears

 American black bears are the smallest and most prevalent of the bears native to North America.
 American black bears consume large amounts of food during the summer and fall, but they aren’t “true” hibernators because their body temperatures don’t drop dramatically, and they are still relatively alert.
 However, black bears still don’t eat, drink, or excrete waste during this time.

 STATUS: American black bears are listed as Least Concern by the International Union for Conservation of Nature (IUCN).

 HABITAT: American black bears live in various forests throughout North America and are found in 41 of the 50 United States.
 They mostly occupy temperate forests, but are also found in swampy or mountainous forested areas.

 DIET: American black bears are opportunistic omnivores with a flexible diet.
 They eat grasses, fruits, berries, nuts, insects, human foods, and occasionally small vertebrates.
 During the summer, and even more so in the fall, these bears eat food high in protein—especially fruits, acorns, and nuts—to build up their body weight prior to hibernation.

-“The Disney Store will contribute $1 to the NATIONAL PARK FOUNDATION for every BEARS plush purchased between now and 5/11/14.
+Isn’t Amber the cub the cutest??
+You can buy one for yourself using the link below!!“The Disney Store will contribute $1 to the NATIONAL PARK FOUNDATION for every BEARS plush purchased between now and 5/11/14.
 Get yours today!!